 To learn more simply head over to their About Page.

 The Pet Food Manufacturers’ Association (PFMA), is the governing body that represents the UK pet food industry.
 They have 85 members which account for 90% of the market share and continue to grow each year.
 As well as ensuring pet food standards, they strive to promote responsible pet ownership across England and are very active in working with various pet organisations and charities within the UK.

 To learn more about the PFMA then head over to their About Page.

 The Aims of National Pet Month

 As you can see there are many aims of National Pet Month, the first aim is to raise awareness about the many pets looking for their forever homes, with the hopes that this will persuade potential pet owners to adopt instead of shop.
-The second aim is to promote the many benefits of having pets, being a pet owner myself I’m well aware of the joy and happiness that my girls bring me on a daily basis, and by raising awareness about the benefits of being a pet owner it might also help more people to adopt the many cats and dogs in shelters all over the world.
+The second aim is to promote the many benefits of having pets, being a pet owner myself I’m well aware of the joy and happiness that my girls bring me daily, and by raising awareness about the benefits of being a pet owner, it might also help more people to adopt the many cats and dogs in shelters all over the world.

 There are so many pet products, services and professionals out there who work to give our companion animals the best life possible.
-An aim of National Pet Month is to raise awareness about the many benefits of working with these professionals and supporting pet services within the pet care industries.
-The last aim to mention is raising awareness of the role, value and contributions that working companion animals provide to our society.
+National Pet Month aims to raise awareness about the many benefits of working with these professionals and supporting pet services within the pet care industries.
+The ultimate aim to mention is raising awareness of the role, value and contributions that working companion animals provide to our society.